quietly-turning/9th/readme.txt

-I also learned that as of 2025, StepMania/ITGmania's in-game font rendering does not support certain diacritic-heavy fonts like Thai script, where the alphabet characters and the diacritic characters are separate unicode codepoints, and it's up the font renderer to superimpose the diacritic gylphs atop the alphabet glyphs!
+I also learned that as of 2025, StepMania/ITGmania's in-game font rendering does not support certain diacritic-heavy fonts like Thai script, where the alphabet characters and the diacritic characters are separate unicode codepoints, and it's up to the font renderer to superimpose the diacritic gylphs atop the alphabet glyphs!
 I sure did spend a lot of time going down a rabbit hole 1. figuring that out, and
 2. trying to get a hacky solution working with negative pixel values for